It Took Some Convincing to Get an Injured Larry Bird to Join the 1992 Dream Team: ‘All You Have to Do Is Shoot It’

 In the summer of ’92, Bird was about to call it quits on his basketball career.
 However, his old rival Magic Johnson called and convinced him to give it one more run.

 Magic Johnson’s phone call to Larry Bird

-The 1992 Dream Team assembled significant NBA icons into one of the best groups of athletes Olympic basketball had ever seen.
-It was an excellent balance of abilities and influence.
-Johnson, Bird, and a young Jordan set the example, creating the big three among the prominent players of all time.
+The 1992 Dream Team assembled a group of NBA icons into the best Olympic basketball team the world had ever seen.
+It was an incredible balance of abilities and influence.
+Magic Johnson, Larry Bird, and a young Michael Jordan set the example, creating a “big three” of the most prominent players of all time to that point.

-However, before they came together, both Jordan and Bird announced they wouldn’t participate in the 1002 Olympics in Barcelona, Spain.
-Johnson got to work, determined to play with both Jordan and Bird.
+However, before they came together, both Jordan and Bird announced they wouldn’t participate in the 1992 Olympics in Barcelona, Spain.
+That’s when Johnson got to work, determined to play with both Jordan and Bird.

 The 1992 Dream Team’s performance and Bird’s retirement